portsoc/blur-worker/README.md

 Examples for background processing in web apps.

-* `1_blur` – does blurring in the main thread
+* `1-blur` – does blurring in the main thread
+* `2-blur-worker` – delegates blurring to background worker
+  - we use one worker
+  - we pass all parameters to the worker
+  - the worker sends the result when done
+  - what happens to new blur messages sent while the worker is working?

 ## todo

-1. commit
-1. put this into a worker
 1. add a progress message every scan line
 1. add cancellation